thienhv-dev/cv/README.md

    ```
 ### Education

-   - **University of Technology and Education - The University of Da Nang**
+   - **University of Technology and Education - The University of Danang**

-    - Date: 09/2015 to 09/2019
+    - Date: 09/2015 to 03/2019
     - Major: Information Technology
     - GPA: 2.5
     - Rank: Good